ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

 <br>

-**Takeaway**<br>
-Both platforms offer compelling pricing options however Stripe may be slightly cheaper in the long run depending on your choice of payment gateway.
+**Takeaway:** Both platforms offer compelling pricing options however Stripe may be slightly cheaper in the long run depending on your choice of payment gateway.

-#### Setup
+### Setup

 * Snipcart's installation is incredibly easy and straightforward.
 Simply link their `snipcart.min.js` script and optionally the default `snipcart.min.css` theme before the `<head>` closing tag of your website and you are ready to go!
 Don't forget to include your API key with the `snipcart.min.js` script.
 Note that Snipcart also makes use of jQuery, so make sure you have it included in your page.

 * In contrast, setting up Stripe is a bit more time consuming and requires the use of an actual back-end server to accept payments.
 If you do not already have a VPS, you can use a PaaS like Heroku to host your code for free, keeping setup time and costs down.

-**Takeaway**<br>
-All-in-all, Snipcart is most definitely the easiest to install out of the two products.
+**Takeaway:** All-in-all, Snipcart is most definitely the easiest to install out of the two products.
 The fact the is does not require any external server or backend gives it a clear advantage over Stripe.

 Check out our example integration guides below for both [Snipcart](#!) and [Stripe](#!) to get a feel for which solution you might prefer.

-#### Support & Documentation
+### Support & Documentation

 Here, Snipcart and Stripe have comparable offerings.
 Both services offer live chat with fast response from the support staff.
 I've found the documentation easy to navigate through and well written with plenty of code examples.